barnhunt/inkex-bh/README.md

 ## What's Elsewhere?

 There are two other bits I use when drawing maps.

-Neither of these are published in a public place, yet.
+All are available at https://github.com/barnhunt/

-And, of course, their use is not documented at all.
+Of course, their use is not documented at all.
 Kick me if you want to know more.

-### Barn Hunt Symbol Libraries for Inkscape

-I've constructed some symbol libraries for Inkscape containing things like bales, boards, rat markers, fluff pile symbols, etc.

-I've even got a semi-automatic scheme set up by which I can generate symbol sets for arbitrary sized bales.

-### The `barnhunt` command-line export utility
+### The [`barnhunt`][barnhunt] command-line export utility

 I draw all my maps for a given course (for a day or weekend) on various nested layers in a single drawing.
 By hiding and unhiding